Disfranchising Convicted Felons and Restoring Their Right to Vote

 - That is what citizenship looks like at its very best – and we should work together to encourage more of it, not less.

-In his official portrait, Governor McAuliffe was painted in his workday office with an open notebook, working on rights restoration.6
+In his official portrait, Governor McAuliffe was painted in his workday office with an open notebook, working on rights restoration.8

-Gov. McAuliffe had himself shown as working on rights restoration initiative in his official portrait
+in his official portrait, Gov. Terry McAuliffe showed himself working on his rights restoration initiative